 Optional excursions in Belgrade:

-– Belgrade rivers cruise and Zemun: Danube & Sava, two great rivers and there shores will help you to fell Belgrade’s spirit.
+– Belgrade rivers cruise and Zemun: Danube & Sava, two great rivers and their shores will help you feel the Belgrade’s spirit.
 You’ll meet this great city from a different perspective and in the evening, explore the charming Zemun neighbourhood, enjoying dinner in one of the traditional fish restaurants.

 Belgrade – Zagreb – Otočec – Ljubljana

 Breakfast.
 The tour continues to the Croatian capital of Zagreb.
 This small gem of European culture and civilisation is located in the heart of the continent.
 Sightseeing around Zagreb, touring the city’s main attractions: Kaptol (the medieval part of Zagreb), the Franciscan monastery and the 13th century Church of Saint Francis.
 You will also get the chance to walk around Dolac, Zagreb’s best known farmers’ market, and admire the baroque architecture of the 18th century Church of Saint Mary.
 The tour will end in the heart of Zagreb, at Ban Josip Jelačić’s monument in the square named after him.